Chapter 1 General Principles

 Article 21

 Aircraft major repair or major alteration must be performed in accordance with data approved by CAA.
-This requirement does not apply to any of these works done in compliance with the Airworthiness Directive issued by the CAA or the aviation authorities of State of Design.
+This requirement does not apply to any of these works done in compliance with the Airworthiness Directive issued by the CAA ,the aviation authorities of State of Design or the State of Design of Modification.

 Owner or operator who intends to fabricate the part for maintaining his own aircraft shall submit the fabrication procedures to CAA for approval.